On this dayNov 09, 1866

 Texas Legislature Authorizes Leasing of County Jail Inmates for Profit

-The Thirteenth Amendment to the United States Constitution, ratified in December 1865, was then and is still today celebrated as the legislative act that ended American slavery.
+The Thirteenth Amendment, ratified in December 1865, was then and is still today celebrated as the legislative act that ended American slavery.
 However, the amendment’s text includes an exception: "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."